Alaleh-Taghipour/sam2-us-hifu-ablation-monitoring/README.md

 Example input ultrasound frames should be placed in:

 ```
-data_sample/images/
+data/Annotations/Images/image_seq_0/
 ```

-Ground-truth masks, when available for metric calculation, should be placed in:
+Ground-truth annotation masks, when available for metric calculation, should be placed in:

 ```
-data_sample/masks/
+data/Annotations/Annotations/image_seq_0/
 ```

 The current implementation expects a sequence of image frames in `.jpg`, `.jpeg`, or `.png` format.
 The frames are sorted numerically when possible.

 ## Running the application